 a slight deterioration due to their development and their tendency to perish.

-The holder/seller of products may not display such products or offer them for sale, or deliver or market them in any manner other than in conformity with this standard.
+The holder/seller of products may not display such products or offer them for sale, or deliver or market them in any manner other than in conformity with this minimum marketing quality .
 The holder/seller shall be responsible for observing such conformity.

 A. Minimum requirements